rayaman/multi/Documentation.md

 # Processor Methods

-These methods can be called either on the multi namespace or a process returned by `multi:newProcessor()`
+These methods can be called either on the multi namespace or a process returned by `proc = multi:newProcessor()`

 `proc.Stop()` — Stops the main process/child process. **Note:** If the main process is stopped all child processes are stopped as well
 `proc:getTasksDetails([STRING: displaytype])` — Gets a table or string of all the running tasks